ZdravkaGoranova/ZdravkaGoranova/README.md

 ## Hello World!
 I'am Zdravka 👋

 # 💫 About Me:
-🔭 Currently I'm a student at  @SoftUni, where I'm learning about Web development with JavaScript<br>💻 I fell in love to coding from the first moment.<br>🎓 I have Master's Degree Business Administration and Management-Technical University of Sofia<br>🌱 I’m currently learning more about JavaScript, Node.js, React and Angular<br>📧 How to reach me: @mail:  zdr_mladenova90@abv.bg, 📞: +359876144342 and  @linkedin: https://www.linkedin.com/in/zdravka-goranova<br>⚡ Fun fact love 🚴 and walking in the woods.
+🔭 Currently I'm a student at SoftUni, where I'm learning about Web Developer with JavaScript<br>💻 I fell in love to coding from the first moment.<br>🎓 I have Master's Degree Business Administration and Management-Technical University of Sofia<br>🌱 I’m currently learning more about JavaScript, Node.js, React and Angular<br>📧 How to reach me: @mail:  zdr_mladenova90@abv.bg, 📞: +359876144342 and  @linkedin: https://www.linkedin.com/in/zdravka-goranova<br>⚡ Fun fact love 🚴 and walking in the woods.